In what way is mitosis similar to meiosis? | Channels for Pearson+

 C

-Both involve the division of a parent cell into two daughter cells.
+Both processes involve the division of a single cell into two identical daughter cells.

 D